bjeftic/morph-test/README.md

 # About

 This is PHP API created in Laravel 8.
-This system can be used to managing Library database.
-For now we only have two entities Author and Book models, but can be added a lot...
+This system can be used to manage Library database.
+Currently, we only have two entities Author and Book models, but can be added a lot more...

 # How to use
 * Clone the repository with git clone
-* Rename .env.example file to .env and out user credentials
+* Rename .env.example file to .env and set user credentials for Database
 * Create database with DDL code provided in Database section
 * Open terminal
 * Run ```composer install```